ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 | STATS COUNT() BY client.geo.country_iso_code
 ```

-Ah!
-It appears that this specific version of the Chrome browser has only been seen in the `TH` region!
+A-ha!
+It appears that this specific version of the Chrome browser (v136) has only been seen in the `TH` region!
 Quite possibly, Google has rolled out a specialized or canary version of their browser first in the `TH` region.
+That would explain why we saw errors only in the `TH` region.

 Congratulations!
 We found our problem!
 In the next challenge, we will setup a way to catch new User Agents in the future.